WICG/scroll-to-text-fragment/EXTENSIONS.md

 [Scroll-To-Text Fragment Navigation Security Issues](https://docs.google.com/document/d/15HVLD6nddA0OaI8Dd0ayBP2jlGw5JpRD-njAyY1oNZo/edit).

-Though the syntax is highly restricted, between this and text fragments, this should allow users to target most kinds of content they're interested in.
+Though the syntax is highly restricted, between this and text fragments, this should allow users to target most kinds of content they are interested in.

 Much of the CSS Selector syntax has to do with structural properties of a page which are very powerful but may actually be harmful to the creation of resilient URLs